Jonathanngamboe/AirdropFarmer/README.md

 5. Make sure your application is running and accessible at the IPN URL.

 6. If you are using Nginx as a reverse proxy, check the Nginx configuration, logs, and ensure that the service is running.

+7. If you are using Vault to store your secrets, make sure that your Vault instance is running and that the application has the necessary permissions to fetch the secrets.

 If you still encounter issues, feel free to ask for help or submit an issue on the GitHub repository.